simulatedScience/Twisty_Puzzle_Program/version 2.2/3d_piece_calculator.md

 We only need a fnite size of the voronoi diagram to represent the puzzles.
 To do that and still capture the different possible shapes of puzzles we will clip the voronoi diagram to a polyhedron.

 This should be an arbitrary convex polyhedron, bigger or smaller than the finite cells of the voronoi diagram.

+Similar to the approximation described above I first add six far points to the actual points.
+That way the final pieces of the puzzle are all already closed voronoi cells, so we don't have to deal with the faces extending to infinity.

+Then we can clip each voronoi cell (convex polyhedra) to the outer shape, from now on called the clip polyhedron (`clip_poly`).
+We want to calculate the intersection of each voronoi cell and the clip polyhedron.

+To do that, I implemented a 3D variant of the [Sutherland-Hodgman-Algorithm](https://en.wikipedia.org/wiki/Sutherland%E2%80%93Hodgman_algorithm) vor polygon clipping.
+Looping over each face (`clip_plane`) of the clip polyhedron I calculate for each point in the voronoi cell whether or not it is above or below the clip plane.
+Then we get three possible cases:

+1. If all points are above (outside) the clip plane, the intersection is empty and we are done.
+2. If all points are below or on the clip plane, this clip plane doesn't change the intersection and we can continue with the nect clip face.
+3. Otherwise there are edges which intersect the clip plane.

+In the third case I loop over all faces of the voronoi cell.
+Any point of a face which is above (outside) of the clip plane gets deleted, the others get added to a new face list. if an edge connected an inside and outside point, the intersection point with the clip plane is added to the new face.
+This operation preserves the order of the face points, which is very important.

+Additionally we save a list of all points that were an intersection with the clip_plane.
+These will form a new face that is entirely in the clip_plane.
+However this list is not necessarily ordered correctly.
+So we need to sort the points of that new face before adding it to the current polyhedron.
+The direction of sorting (clockwise or counterclockwise) doesn't matter.
+It just needs to be sorted in order to loop over the edges of a face later.

+Repeating this process for all clip faces yields a new polyhedron which is entirely within the clip polyhedron.

+This process for intersections only works for convex polyhedra.
+For non-convex polyhedra the voronoi cells are cut down too much.

 -----